solidi/writing/writing-editing.md

 1. "And" filter - walk write to convert "and" into "ing" or eliminate the conjuction completely
 1. "Can" filter - walk write to eliminate "can" completely
 1. "Active voice" filter - walk write and flip verbs -> nouns to nouns -> verbs
+1. Scan for Escher sentences - Example: "More people been to Berlin than have I."
+1. Scan for tautologies - Example: "Your best bet is to make the right choice."

 ## Interesting Vocabulary